COVID-19 vaccination

 Health & Social Care Staff

-As a frontline health or social care professional, you’re more likely to be exposed to these viruses.
-And of course, they can also be passed on to the people you care for, including care home residents, those with weakened immune systems and underlying health conditions.
+As a frontline health or social care professional, you’re more likely to be exposed to the Flu, and of course, they can also be passed on to the people you care for, including care home residents, those with weakened immune systems and underlying health conditions.

-Getting both vaccines ahead of winter, when the viruses spread more easily, are two of the most important things you can do to keep yourself and others around you safe, so you can continue to be there for the people you care for.
+Getting your Flu vaccine ahead of winter, when the viruses spread more easily, are two of the most important things you can do to keep yourself and others around you safe, so you can continue to be there for the people you care for.

-Health and social care workers will be invited for their vaccines through their employer.
+Health and social care workers will be invited for their vaccine through their employer.
 This is expected to start during September.
-We urge staff to come forward to get protection against both flu and COVID-19 as soon as possible once invited.
+We urge staff to come forward to get protection against the Flu as soon as possible once invited.

 Health and social care workers with vouchers